wxhthx/vue-toast/README.md

 ---

 ## Intro
-> vue-awesome-toast is a vue plugin which based on vue.js and css3.With a easy approach to config, and lots of theme to be choosed to be imported in your project which based on Vue.js（Vue 2）.
+> vue-awesome-toast is a vue plugin which based on vue.js and css3.
+It has a easy approach to config and lots of theme to be choosed .Then just import it into your project which based on Vue.js（Vue 2）.
-It's interested that support multiple toasts diplaying on the same time, no one overspread each other.
+It's interesting that supporting multipled toasts diplayed on the same time, neither overspreads each other.

 ## Live Demo
 [Click me](https://wxhthx.github.io/v-easy-swiper/ "swiper")